 - · Using the remote control - 1.
 Press Magnify on the remote control to display the Zoom bar. - 2.
-Press \(\structure \) repeatedly to magnify the picture to a desired size. - 3.
-To navigate the picture, press MODE/ENTER on the projector or Enter on the remote control to switch to the paning mode and press the directional arrows - $(\langle, \wedge, \vee, \rangle)$ to navigate the picture. - 4.
+Press \( \simes \) repeatedly to magnify the picture to a desired size. - To navigate the picture, press MODE/ENTER on the projector or Enter on the remote control to switch to the paning mode and press the directional arrows (⟨, , , ∨ , ⟩) to navigate the picture. - 4.
 To reduce size of the picture, press MODE/ENTER on the projector or Enter on the remote control to switch back to the zoom in/out functionality, and press AUTO/Auto Sync to restore the picture to its original size.
-You can also press ✓ repeatedly until it is restored to the original size. - · Using the OSD menu - Press MENU/EXIT on the projector or Menu on the remote control and then press until the DISPLAY menu is highlighted. - 3.
+You can also press ✓ repeatedly until it is restored to the original size. - Using the OSD menu - Press MENU/EXIT on the projector or Menu on the remote control and then press until the DISPLAY menu is highlighted. - 2.
+Press ✓ to highlight Zoom and press MODE/ENTER on the projector or Enter on the remote control.
+The Zoom bar is displayed. - 3.
 Repeat steps 2-4 in the section of Using the remote control above. - The picture can only be navigated after the picture is magnified.
 You can further magnify the picture while searching for details.